-H-Collectives is a Map-Collectives implementation for Apache Hadoop that can be used as a drop in library with the Hadoop distributions.
+H-Collectives is the Map-Collectives implementation for Apache Hadoop that can be used as a drop-in library with the Hadoop distributions.
 H-Collectives uses the Netty NIO library, node-level data aggregations and caching to efficiently implement the collective communications and computations.
 Existing Hadoop Mapper implementations can be used with these primitives with only very minimal changes.
-These primitives work seamlessly with Hadoop dynamic scheduling of tasks, support for multiple map task waves and other desirable features of Hadoop, while supporting the typical Hadoop fault tolerance and speculative executions as well.
+These primitives work seamlessly with Hadoop dynamic scheduling of tasks, support for multiple Map task waves, and other desirable features of Hadoop while supporting the typical Hadoop fault tolerance and speculative executions as well.

-A single Hadoop node may run several Map workers and many more map tasks belonging to a single computation.
+A single Hadoop node may run several Map workers and many more Map tasks belonging to a single computation.
 The H-Collectives implementation maintains a single node-level cache to store and serve the collective results to all the tasks executing in a worker node.

-H-Collectives speculatively schedules the tasks for the next iteration and the tasks are waiting to start as soon as all the AllGather data is received, getting rid of most of the Hadoop job startup/cleanup and task scheduling overheads.
-Speculative scheduling cannot be used easily with pure Hadoop MapReduce as we need to add the loop variant data (only available after the previous iteration is finished) to the Hadoop DistributedCache before scheduling the job.
+H-Collectives speculatively schedules the tasks for the next iteration, and the tasks are waiting to start as soon as all the AllGather data is received, getting rid of most of the Hadoop job startup/cleanup and task scheduling overheads.